 My family still loves to eat.
 We’ve just expanded our repertoire to include healthier foods.
 But I’m sure this Easter we’ll talk about what we’re going to serve when we all get together to celebrate Mother’s Day.

 Shelby K has lived with type 2 diabetes since 1999 and is the author of The Diabetes Cookbook for Electric Pressure Cookers and The Pocket Carbohydrate Counter Guide for Diabetes.
-She publishes diabetes-friendly recipes and tips for people who want to eat healthy at Diabetic Foodie.
+She founded Diabetic Foodie, featuring diabetes-friendly recipes and tips for people who want to eat healthily.
 She loves food, hence her motto: “A diabetes diagnosis is not a dietary death sentence.”
 Shelby leads two DiabetesSisters PODS Meetups in the Richmond, Virginia area and is a member of the American Diabetes Association’s Virginia Advocacy Council.